Rainbow Kitten Surprise: History

-Rainbow Kitten Surprise was formed in 2013 by Darrick Keller and Sam Melo in an Appalachian State University dorm room.
+Rainbow Kitten Surprise was formed in 2013 by Darrick Keller and Ela Melo in an Appalachian State University dorm room.
 The band's distinctive name came from a friend who had recently recovered from a serious illness.
 The duo recorded their first EP, Mary, in the same dorm room where the band began.

 The band expanded to include three additional members: Ethan Goodpaster, Jess Haney, and Charlie Holt.
 RKS independently released their debut album Seven, which was subsequently re-released alongside their first EP as the joint album Seven + Mary.
 Initially, the band recorded under Split Rail Records, a student-run label at Appalachian State University's Hayes School of Music, where three band members were students.

 Between 2014 and 2017, Rainbow Kitten Surprise built their reputation through performances at major music festivals, including Bonnaroo Music and Arts Festival and Austin City Limits Festival.

 The band achieved broader recognition with the release of How To: Friend, Love, Freefall on April 6, 2018, through Elektra Records.
-This 13-track album included the single "Hide", notable for its music video depicting four drag queens coming out to their families.
+This 13-track album included the single "Hide", notable for its music video depicting four drag queens coming out to their families as drag queens.
 Another single from the album, "Fever Pitch", reached number 34 on Billboards Alternative Songs chart during spring 2018.

 In May 2019, the band released Mary (B-Sides), featuring a studio recording of "Heart"—originally shared on YouTube and SoundCloud in 2014—alongside the new track "No Vacancy".
 The following January, Rainbow Kitten Surprise was featured in a half-hour set on the PBS programme Austin City Limits, recorded during autumn 2019.

 After nearly two years since their previous release, RKS returned with the single "Our Song" on October 9, 2020, a track that had been performed at various live events.
 This was followed by the live album RKS!
 Live from Athens Georgia on August 13, 2021, capturing 25 songs from a previous concert performance.